portrait pachacamac

 Pachacamac, one of the first Pre-columbian citadels

-This archaeological site is located in the current Limenean district of Lurin, 47 kilometers southeast of the Lima historic center, on the right bank of the river of the same name, very close to the Pacific Ocean and in front of a group of islets of the same name.
-To get there, a car trip lasts 02 hours approx.
+This ancient site is in the Limenean district of Lurin, 47 km. southeast of Lima.
+It has the same name, is on the right bank of the river, is near the Pacific Ocean, and has a group of islets.
+A car trip to get there takes approximately 02 hours.

 Who was Pachacamac?